Roy Lee

-Roy Lee (born March 23, 1969) is an American film and television producer.
-His production company, Vertigo Entertainment, has a first-look deal with Lionsgate.
+Roy Lee is an American film and television producer.
+He is the founder of production company Vertigo Entertainment and co-founded Spooky Pictures with Steven Schneider.

 Early life

-Lee was born in 1969 at Wyckoff Heights Hospital in Brooklyn, New York, to Korean parents.
+Lee was born at Wyckoff Heights Hospital in Wyckoff Heights, Brooklyn, to Korean parents.
 His father, a doctor, and his mother, had been in the United States for just three years and were still acclimating.
 Lee's mother, a devout Christian, nurtured hopes that he would become a minister.

 During his undergraduate studies at George Washington University, Lee interned at the law firm Fried, Frank, Harris, Shriver & Jacobson.
 After graduating GWU, Lee attended law school at American University Washington College of Law where he prepared for a career in corporate law.

 Career

-In 1996, after graduating law school at American University and working at Fried Frank for eight months, he moved to Los Angeles and worked as a "tracker" at a production company called Alphaville.
+In 1996, after graduating from law school at American University and working at Fried Frank for eight months, he moved to Los Angeles and worked as a "tracker" at a production company called Alphaville.
 Trackers monitor spec material and dealmaking.
 At the time, trackers shared information over the phone, constantly updating each other in an endless cycle of calls.

 Online tracking

 One of Lee's "tracker" friends, Polly Cohen Johnsen, had been updating the story department at Jersey Films and had the idea to put their tracking group online.
 Lee joined forces with Johnsen and Glenn Gregory of Propaganda Films to convert their daily phone calls into an online tracking group.
-In 1997 Lee set up an Internet bulletin board called Tracker for twenty of his friends, who rated scripts and posted pertinent tracker information for each.
+In 1997, Lee set up an Internet bulletin board called Tracker for twenty of his friends, who rated scripts and posted pertinent tracker information for each.

 Within six months, Lee had established twenty-five online groups for other trackers at production companies and studios in Hollywood.
 Since he was the only member who belonged to every group, he had the best information.
 Lee's project changed the spec script market forever.
 While spec scripts and pitches continued to sell, weaker material was dismissed more quickly, often within a single day, to the frustration of many agents.
 Online tracking accelerated the market, brought more honesty, allowed development execs to sift for material more effectively and put more pressure on agents and producers to represent better material.

 In 1999, Lee went to work with BenderSpink, a talent-management company owned by two of his friends, Chris Bender and JC Spink.
 He was charged with finding Internet content: short films that would play on PCs.
-In this same year, Ed Kashiba, Sean Connolly and Lee developed the company Scriptshark.com, an online method for novice screenwriters to have their scripts assessed and potentially marketed.
+In the same year, Ed Kashiba, Sean Connolly, and Lee developed the company Scriptshark.com, an online platform for novice screenwriters to have their scripts assessed and potentially marketed.
 Scriptshark eventually sold to The New York Times and closed in 2016.